 This role is an exciting opportunity for someone looking to explore church-based ministry in general working across two churches spanning city and village, and to shape a placement that fits their current and developing passions and skills.

-You will be able to work alongside existing volunteers and staff at both St Mark's and St Andrew's and discover all that is involved in leading and developing church-based ministries, as well as play an important leadership role themselves.
+You will be able to work alongside existing volunteers and staff at both St Mark's and St Andrew's and discover all that is involved in leading and developing church-based ministries, as well as play an important leadership role yourself.

 - Working alongside the church staff team and others, to fulfil our vision of “Making disciples” and outworking of the church’s strategy of “Serving Jesus, each other, our world”